 What You WIll Need

 Here's what you will need to build the Quaverato Harmonic Tremolo Pedal KIT.
+Tools marked (*) are available from Zeppelin Design Labs; follow the links!
 See also the online Quaverato Assembly Manual, available on the Documentation tab.

 8mm, 10mm, and 5/8” sockets and driver; in a pinch, pliers may work as well.